Vishalpushpad988/My_Weather/README.md

 A live demo of the React Weather App is available at [LINK TO LIVE DEMO](https://my-weather-vishal-pushpads-projects.vercel.app/).

 # Credits
-- The weather app was created by [s-shemmee](https://github.com/Vishalpushpad/) as a final project for the SheCodes React workshop.
+- The weather app was created by [Vishal Pushpad](https://github.com/Vishalpushpad/)
 - The app uses the SheCodes Weather API to retrieve weather data.

 # License